KennethNweke/TFTP-CheatSheet/README.md

 > ⚠️ Note: TFTP lacks authentication and encryption — avoid using it in untrusted or production environments without additional security measures.

-# Cisco Configuration Backup & Restore Using TFTP
-📌 Prerequisites
-- TFTP server installed and running (e.g., TFTPD32, Solar Winds TFTP and  on Windows or tftp-hpa on Linux)
-- TFTP server IP reachable from the Cisco device
-- Proper permissions on TFTP server folder
-- Firewall rules allowing TFTP UDP Port 69 and specific source and desitination IP

-# 📦 Cisco Configuration Backup & Restore Using TFTP

 ## 📌 Prerequisites

 Before performing backup or restore operations, ensure the following requirements are met: